Ethra8/candlelight-worlds/README.md

 ## FEATURES
 This site contains the following features:
-- **Responsiveness**: All pages and features are fully responsive - please refer to the [Testing Targets Table](#testing-targets-table) or the [Responsive Testing Videos](#test-videos) for further details.
+- **Responsiveness**: All pages and features are fully responsive - please refer to the [Testing Targets Table](#testing-targets-table) or the [Responsive Testing Videos](#test-result-videos) for further details.
 - **Accessibility**: This site takes accessibility very seriously, and has performed different tests.
-All the reports can be checked [here]
+All the reports can be checked [here](#accessibility-testing)
 - **Navigation Bar**: Fixed to the top to make it easy for users to navigate around the site at any time.
 Contains links to pages, and acces to user's account.
-- **Backgroung**: Fixed to the background of the body, the hero image takes up all of the available space in all types fo devices.
+- **Backgroung image**: Fixed to the background of the body, the hero image takes up all of the available space in all types fo devices.
-- **Background overlay**: Increases opacity of hero image fixed on the body to improve visual impact on text.
+- **Background overlay**: Fixed on the upper layer of the background image, it increases opacity of hero image fixed on the body to improve visual accessibility of text.
 - **Footer**: Pushed to the bottom, contains social media icons with links to each social media pages.
 - **Booking Form**: A *crispy form* to book a world.
 The form contains a styled *Book Now* button below the following fields:
   * ***World selector***: Prepopulates automatically when user accesses the bookign form from the *Book Now!* button on the *world details page*